info-com/zenya-api-docs/source/nlp.rst

     "topn (*optional*)", "int", "The number of categories to focus on when performing summarization.
 Defaults to ``2`` top verticals present in the input text."
     "category_ids (*optional*)", "[int]", "A list of category_ids to focus on when performing summarization.
 This will override ``topn``."
     "validate (*optional*)", "bool", "Perform some soft validation on summarized content.
 This returns high quality summarized content but often at the expense of length.
 Defaults to ``true``"
+    "summary_limit (*optional*)", "int", "A character limit that specifies a target/max summary length.
+There is a minimum limit of 140 characters, and a default target of 420 characters"

 Example Request
 ^^^^^^^^^^^^^^^